K-16/k16-omsk.ru/README.md

-This is new site for K16.
-All.
+<h1>This is new site for K16 with galleries, information and more "pluhi".</h1>